cproctor/bba/content/assignments/dream-toy.md

 ## Steps

-- Coordinate with your group members and then contact the child's parent to set up a time for the first interview.
+- Group assignments are posted on Canvas.
+Coordinate with your group members, find a child, and then contact the child's parent to set up a time for the first interview.
 Tell the parent what you plan to do, ask about the child, and invite the parent to be present if desired.
 - Plan for the interview.
     - Review the resources on Lab 3 slides.
     - Develop the interview protocol (what possible tasks, what questions, how to organize the group)